AIUtsavBot/aanchal_ai/README.md

 /timeline - View health history
 /report   - Report symptoms
 /help     - Show all commands
+/cancel   - Cancel in-progress registration and return to Home
 ```

+### Telegram Dashboard

+The bot presents a simple Home dashboard with four buttons arranged vertically:

+- Health Reports — View uploaded reports and AI analyses.
+- Switch Profiles — Switch between linked mother profiles.
+- Upload Documents — Send new medical documents for analysis.
+- Register Another Mother — Start registration for an additional profile.

+Notes:
+- The Refresh button has been removed; messages update automatically.
+- If a registration is active, other actions may be temporarily paused.
+Completing or cancelling registration immediately restores normal access.

 **Natural Language Queries:**
 - "What should I eat to increase hemoglobin?"